This unique training course provides Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 What should I bring?

 Participants will be expected to bring their dogs to the centre each day of the course.
-During lectures, dogs will be learning to settle alongside their owners.
-When not with their owners, dogs will be provided with secure undercover pens or outdoor exercise yards.
+Your dog will need to be wearing a well-fitting collar and must be on-lead at all times when at the centre (unless under the direct instruction of our staff).
+During lectures, dogs will be learning to settle alongside their owners, but may be tethered during lunch breaks

 You will be provided with comprehensive course and lecture notes and given ample time to ask questions relevant to your particular interests or profession.
 Please bring a pen and some additional paper to take notes if required.